kongou-ae/aws-to-csv/README.md

 $ vi ~/.aws/credentials
 ```

-and input your information of AWS as below.
+And input your information of AWS as below.

 ```
 [PROFILE]